shoichikaji/Acme-RandomEmoji/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-Note that this library embed emoji-data.txt, emoji-sequences.txt and emoji-zwj-sequences.txt,
+Note that this library uses emoji-data.txt, emoji-sequences.txt and emoji-zwj-sequences.txt,
 which have their own license.
 Please refer to [http://www.unicode.org/copyright.html](http://www.unicode.org/copyright.html)